Texas Franchise Filing and FDD Registration: Texas Franchise and Business Opportunity Laws

-Texas has not enacted franchise laws but has enacted business opportunity laws and the Texas Secretary of State regulates and oversees the enforcement of Texas' Business Opportunity Act.
+Texas has not enacted franchise laws but has enacted business opportunity laws, and the Texas Secretary of State regulates and oversees the enforcement of the Texas Business Opportunity Act.

 Does the Texas Business Opportunity Act Apply to Franchises?

 The definition of a "business opportunity" under the Texas Business Opportunity Act is broad and includes franchise relationships.
-However, if you maintain a current and valid FDD and are in compliance with the Federal Franchise Rule (Learn more about the Federal Franchise Rule) and the FTC's FDD disclosure requirements, you may claim an exemption to Texas' Business Opportunity Laws.
-Once an exemption notice is filed, you will be in compliance with Texas' Business Opportunity Laws.
+However, if you maintain a current and valid FDD and are in compliance with the Federal Franchise Rule (learn more about the Federal Franchise Rule) and the FTC's FDD disclosure requirements, you may claim an exemption to the business opportunity laws.
+Once an exemption notice is filed, you will be in compliance with Texas's business opportunity laws.

-You are required to file the Business Opportunity Exemption Notice that is referred to as Form 2703 and, when filed, provides the Texas Secretary of State with the required information necessary to claim an exemption to the Business Opportunity Investment Act.
+You are required to file the Business Opportunity Exemption Notice that is referred to as Form 2703.
+When filed, it provides the Texas Secretary of State with the required information necessary to claim an exemption to the Business Opportunity Investment Act.
 Information included in the exemption notice: